-Ok, so it’s really pronounced as FOON not FUN, but what fun is that?
-Even though it is an entertaining ride, the FUN part of the word is from the Latin word for cord.
+Ok, so it’s really pronounced as FOON not FUN, but what FUN is that?
+Even though it is an entertaining ride, the FOON part of the word is from the Latin word for cord.

 A FUNICULAR is a cable railway that descends an incline.
 Two rail cars are connected by a single cable.
 As one ascends, the other descends.
 The cable hoist at the top drives the ride with the two cars passing in the middle.
 By having two cars counterbalanced, the weight was much more manageable for the machinery.
 Originally used for hauling heavy loads up steep inclines, people quickly discovered the thrill of the ride up the hill and seats were added and a new tourist attraction was born.